Lakshya-E/Linux_Setup/LinuxSetup.md

 ## Install Nvidia-Docker
-* In case of a dockerized app that requires GPU, follow these steps to install Nvidia-Docker
+- In case of a dockerized app that requires GPU, follow these steps to install Nvidia-Docker

 ##### Note:
  - First make sure you installed Docker and Nvidia-Drivers.
- - If not, follow guides mentiioned: [Install Nvidia-Drivers](#install-nvidia-drivers), [Install Docker](#install-docker)
+ - If not, follow guides mentiioned: [Install Docker](#install-docker), [Install Nvidia-Drivers](#install-nvidia-drivers)

 ```sh
 # Remove any previously installed nvidia-docker packeges that might hinder the process